KL4RKS/banner-scripts/hr/payroll/secure2HighEarnerRothCatchup_README.md

 - [ ] (Optional) Alter deduction setup for future payrolls.
 - [ ] (Optional) Note how to revert at the start of the next year, or setup next year with a future effective date.

----

 ## **Important Notes**
-If you have employees deemed High Earners based on wages earned outside of Banner, you may need to alter the **High Earner CTE** to include them.
+If you have employees deemed High Earners based on wages earned outside of Banner, you may need28 to alter the **High Earner CTE** to include them.

+## To Do (Note to Self)
+Add information about Deduction setup (calc rules, combined limit rule codes, etc.)

+## Footnote
 *\* The current query is an early draft; adjustments may follow.*